Bridge over Troubled Water (song): Covers

 "Bridge over Troubled Water" has been covered by over 50 artists, including Elvis Presley and Willie Nelson.
 Merry Clayton recorded a version in gospel style on her 1970 album Gimme Shelter.
-A cover was included on The Supremes 1970 release New Ways But Love Stays with lead vocals by Jean Terrell, Roberta Flack on her 1971 album - "Quiet Fire", Mary Wilson, and Cindy Birdsong.
+A cover was included on The Supremes' 1970 release New Ways But Love Stays with vocals by Jean Terrell, Mary Wilson, and Cindy Birdsong.
+Roberta Flack covered the song on her 1971 album Quiet Fire.
 A cover recorded by Johnny Cash and Fiona Apple for Cash's American IV: The Man Comes Around album was nominated for the Grammy Award for Best Country Collaboration with Vocals in 2003.

 Aretha Franklin version

 Aretha Franklin's gospel-infused cover version was recorded in the summer of 1970, during the sessions for what would become her 1972 album Young, Gifted and Black.
 Franklin's rendition is recorded in the key of B major, and contains a brief interpolation of the Four Tops' 1970 hit "Still Water (Love)".
 Franklin debuted her version on March 5, 1971, during her landmark three-night stint at San Francisco's Fillmore West, which was later released as Aretha Live at Fillmore West.
 Eleven days later, she performed the song on television for the first time at the 13th Annual Grammy Awards, at which an already-disbanded Simon & Garfunkel won five Grammy Awards for the song.
 Franklin's Grammy performance was released decades later on the 1994 compilation Grammy's Greatest Moments Volume III.
+Paul Simon identified it as his favorite cover of a song he wrote.
+Franklin's rendition was included in CBS News's list of the 250 essential American songs of the past 250 years, one of five Franklin songs to make the list.

 Elvis Presley

-In 1970, Elvis Presley covered the song.
+In 1970, Elvis Presley covered the song for his album That's the Way It Is.
+He went on to include the song in many concerts until his death in 1977.